 Teeth & Bones

-Tea is a source of fluoride, which is great news for strengthening your teeth and bones, so fitting in 4 to 5 cups of the stuff will ensure you stay physically strong!
+It is a source of fluoride, which is great news for strengthening your teeth and bones, so fitting in 4 to 5 cups of the stuff will ensure you stay physically strong!
 Add milk as well and your getting even more goodness!

-Some new studies have found that black tea drinkers have a lower risk of developing type 2 diabetes, they are still researching this but have possibly linked it to the protect flavonoid antioxidants found in tea.
+Some new studies have found that black tea drinkers have a lower risk of developing type 2 diabetes, they are still researching this but have possibly linked it to the protect flavonoid antioxidants found in it.

 So for me I will be unlocking the true potential of tea over the coming months, in order to get the best out of myself.